Dividing up money and belongings when you separate

 You don’t have to list all your belongings.
-It might be quicker just to include things over a certain value, or things you really want to keep.
+It might be quicker just to include things over £500, or things you really want to keep.

-You’ll also need to include any debts you have with your ex-partner, like a bank overdraft or hire purchase agreement.
+You’ll also need to include any debts you have, like a bank overdraft, credit card debts or hire purchase agreement.

 If your debts are shared, you’ll both be responsible for the whole amount - not just your half.
 This means if your ex-partner stops paying the debt off after you separate, you’ll have to settle the debt by yourself.